 A jury of architects and artists selected Rounds, submitted by SPORTS, the design collaboration of architects Greg Corso and Molly Hunker.
 The design team was awarded the Adrian Smith Prize for the 2016 Ragdale Ring which includes a $15,000 production grant and a ten-person, design-build residency for up to three weeks at Ragdale.
-Construction on the temporary structure will begin May 23, with the public unveiling scheduled for June 9, featuring a garden party and open-air performance with musicians and actors in the Ring.
+Rounds was also recognized with the “2016 Best of Design Award for Temporary Installation” by the Architect’s Newspaper (AN).

 “Lead designers Molly Hunker and Greg Corso have a proven history of thoughtful, creative, and successful built projects,” said Jeffrey Meeuwsen, Executive Director of Ragdale.
 “In addition to being an inventive design, their proposal celebrates and advances the notion of a ring and theatre in the round, offering modularity, adaptability and unique levels of engagement for both performers and audience members.”

 Juror and prize sponsor Adrian Smith affirms, “I am proud to support the Ragdale Ring competition which uniquely serves the field of architecture and dynamically engages the public.
 Rounds is an exceptional design solution and I look forward to its successful construction and use.”